igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-ietf-ippm-explicit-flow-measurements.md

 of the traffic flow and counting the number of packets in each observed Q Block, as described in {{upstreamloss}}.

+Note that, {{AltMark}} describes in detail the alternate marking option based on fixed timer for the block length, since it was considered more advantageous in that context.

+On the other hand, this draft chooses the option based on a fixed number of packets for each block.
+This approach avoids the endpoints reporting the number of marked packets per block to the probes.
+In this way, each probe can measure packet loss autonomously.

 ### Q Block Length Selection